baldersd/CryptoMining/README.md

    tmux — terminal multiplexer enables a number of terminals to be
-     created, accessed, and controlled from a single screen.  tmux may be detached from a screen and continue running in the background, then later reattached. --?
-Really useful for dealing with rigs remotely with pUTTY.
+     created, accessed, and controlled from a single screen.  tmux may be detached from a screen and continue running in the background, then later reattached. <br/> --&gt; Really useful for dealing with rigs remotely with pUTTY.
   </i>
 </p>
 <h2>Donations</h2>